Altinn/altinn-access-management-frontend/README.md

 Open Altinn.AccessManagement.UI.sln in Visual Studio (or another IDE).

+- In Visual Studio, log in with your ai-dev email (the user that has the necessary accesses)
 - Locate the Launch button
 - Switch launch settings to the one named AT22
 - Start the application by pressing the Launch button